-Divestco had a funded debt to equity ratio of 0.72:1 as at March 31, 2016 (December 31, 2015: 0.66:1).
+Divestco had a funded debt to equity ratio of 0.81:1 as at June 30, 2016 (December 31, 2015: 0.66:1).
+While debt levels remained virtually unchanged, equity decreased due to the net loss for the six months ended June 30, 2016.
 The Company's previous practice was to utilize an appropriate mix of debt and equity to finance its current capital expenditures and growth initiatives.
 The current strategy of the Board of Directors and management is to try to operate the Company with the lowest possible debt load in reaction to the volatility of the industry.
 This is to ensure adequate financial flexibility to meet the financial obligations, both current and long-term and as part of the Company's effort to maintain a healthy statement of financial position.
 The Company's strategy is to maintain a funded debt to equity ratio of less than 1:1.